Ernesto-Alves67/YoutubeDownloader_/README.md

 A simple way to converte videos from YouTube to .mp3 audio files. and more...

 ## 👁️‍🗨️ Visão Geral
-O programa desenvolvido em Python permite a possibilidade de buscas de videos no youtude, daownload em mp3 reprodução de audio .mp3.
+Programa desenvolvido em Python permite a possibilidade de buscas de videos no youtude, download em mp3 reprodução de audio.

 Com ele é possível :
   - realizar buscas no youtube